EricomSoftwareLtd/Shield/Kube/README.md

 ### 7. Move Shield-Services To Default Project

 In Rancher, click on the cluster.
-Select the Shield components (farm-services, management & proxy) and click on the ``Move`` option on top.
+Select the Shield components (management, proxy, farm-services, elk) and click on the ``Move`` option on top.
 Select **Default** and confirm.
 The Shield components are now displayed under the Default project.

 ![image](https://user-images.githubusercontent.com/24224420/59365676-9e50d900-8d41-11e9-97bb-8d088ef63b89.png)